 Lutz Hannemann, Procurement Quality Assurance for Rolling Stock and Parts, DB AG Berlin

 This has been just a brief insight into the tests carried out during manufacturing.
 They are crucial to ensure that the vehicles supplied are fit for work and operation and can be approved by the Quality Assurance Department of DB AG.

 Forward-thinking and demand-responsive maintenance strategy

-"It is the core responsibility of DB Netz AG to provide around 400 railway undertakings with a high quality infrastructure and to ensure a high level of availability to enable them to operate it.
-To perform the relevant maintenance works, we looked for machines that enable implementing a forward-thinking and demand-responsive maintenance strategy.
+"It is the core responsibility of DB Netz AG to provide around 400 railway undertakings with high- quality infrastructure and to ensure a high level of availability to enable them to operate it.
+To perform the relevant maintenance works, we looked for machines that enable implementing a future-oriented and demand-responsive maintenance strategy.
 Plasser & Theurer fully implemented the complex technical requirements and developed a uniform vehicle design.
-Thanks to the use of standardised components in the differing vehicle types, we see savings potential in maintenance costs, spare parts stocking and training of the operating staff.
+Thanks to the use of standardised components in the differing vehicle types, we see savings potential in maintenance costs, spare parts stocking and training of the operating staff."

 Martin Allweil, Head of Rail Vehicle and Machinery Fleet, DB Netz AG Berlin

 In September 2016, InnoTrans visitors can inspect one of the latest maintenance vehicles of DB Netz AG.
 The TIF tunnel inspection vehicle is equipped with a total of three cranes with a radius of action of up to 14.5 m.
 The spacious, sound-insulated cabin is mounted on an elastic suspension.
 Fitted with extendible railings, its roof can be accessed.
 The machine is also equipped with a toilet with bioreactor.
 All control instruments required to operate the machine are located in the crane cabin which is also used as an additional driver's cabin.
 This is the second vehicle of this series acquired by DB Netz AG.